For children 12 – 36 months on Sept 1

 This is a parent-child class where the caregiver (mother, father, grandparent or nanny) attends a weekly class with the child.
-The children’s program is filled with engaging activities designed especially for this period of development, with art activities, sensory experiences, imaginative play, large motor challenges, music time, and more!
-Parents have the opportunity to connect to other families, build supportive friendships, spend quality playtime with their children, and attend parent education sessions to learn about child development.
+The children’s program is filled with engaging activities designed especially for this period of development, with art activities, sensory experiences, imaginative play, large motor challenges, music time and more!
+Parents have the opportunity to connect with other families, build supportive friendships, spend quality playtime with their children and attend parent education sessions to learn about child development.

-Watch this video to see our in-person class in action:
+Watch this video to see our class in action:

 What will your child experience at our class?

-We offer a well-rounded curriculum which stimulates all your child’s senses, builds skills in all areas of development, and exposes them to an array of activities that will engage their curiosity and love of learning.
+We offer a well-rounded curriculum which stimulates all of your child’s senses, builds skills in all areas of development and exposes them to an array of activities that will engage their curiosity and love of learning.

-In-Person (when health guidelines allow for a return to the classroom): We’ll have circle time, plus we have large motor activities like tumbling mats, riding toys, and outdoor play.
-Children build small motor skills with puzzles, shape sorters, trains, and blocks.
-Imaginary play opportunities include dolls, toy kitchens, and dress-up clothes.
-Art experiences include play-dough, painting, collage, and drawing.
+We’ll have group time for songs, rhymes and movement games.
+Plus we have large motor activities like tumbling mats, riding toys and outdoor play.
+Children build small motor skills with puzzles, shape sorters, trains and blocks.
+Imaginary play opportunities include dolls, toy kitchens and dress-up clothes.
+Art experiences include play-dough, painting, collage and drawing.
 The sensory table and water table allow for experimentation with scooping, pouring, measuring and mixing.